Tuesday, March 29, 2011

 Children's Art

 Our children’s art program serves as a creative outlet for the children that frequent our library, and has quickly become one of my favorite courses that we run here in Ecuador.
-As the Ecuadorian school system seems to lack the fundamental teachings of creative thinking, I deem this program extremely important.
-And let’s be honest, it’s fun to spark the artistic bug in children which often times results in them getting paint and glue all over themselves.
+As the Ecuadorian school system seems to lack the fundamental teachings o

 As well as increasing creative thinking, another goal of our art program is to increase cultural awareness through focusing on art projects from around the world.
 Each art class is preceded by a brief charla on the cultural region, art, or ethnic group that we have chosen to focus on.
 Thus far we have focused on Native American art, where we did numerous projects including the constructing of tipis, Asian art where we made origami frogs, they could actually hop, Middle Eastern art where we made pyramids out of caramel, which later melted in the sun, bummer, and our current focus of South American art, where we are emulating art projects from famous South American artists.